 One of the Town’s top five priorities is economic development, which includes bringing new jobs to Castle Rock.
-A new development project should help do just that.

 Currently, office space is at a premium in Castle Rock, and some of Castle Rock’s fastest-growing companies have been actively seeking larger buildings as they create new positions.
 But a lack of appropriate space in Castle Rock meant some of those businesses were considering moving out of Town.